Static for Dynamic: Towards a Deeper Understanding of Dynamic Facial Expressions Using Static Expression Data: Experiments

 \subsubsection{Contribution of Proposed Components}

 We conducted ablation studies to evaluate the impact of each component in our S4D framework: dual-modal pre-training (D.P.), MoAE, and joint fine-tuning (J.F.).
 Results from Table \ref{tab:combined_table} indicate that D.P. improved UAR/WAR by 0.10\%/0.74\% on FERV39K and 4.03\%/0.85\% on DFEW over the baseline (our fine-tuned version of VideoMAE on the pre-trained weights from \cite{sun2023mae}), underscoring its role in enhancing spatiotemporal representations.
 However, MoAE alone led to a slight performance decrease on all metrics, suggesting it may require a joint fine-tuning strategy to unlock its task-specific capabilities fully.
-The optimal configuration, integrating all components, achieved a UAR/WAR of 43.41\%/53.65\% on FERV39K and 70.58\%/79.37\% on DFEW datasets, highlighting the synergistic benefits of our S4D framework in refining DFER performance through discriminative feature learning.
+The optimal configuration, integrating all three components {(dual-modal pre-training, joint fine-tuning, and the MoAE module), achieved UAR/WAR of 43.41\%/53.65\% on FERV39K and 70.58\%/79.37\% on DFEW.
+These results highlight the synergistic effect of the full S4D framework, where the integration of data diversity, task coupling, and architectural enhancement collectively drives substantial improvements in DFER performance.}